 2. My Favorite Murder:

-Hosted by Karen Kilgarrif and Georgia Hardstark, My Favourite Murder is an excellent podcast for listeners who like to hear gripping crime stories with a touch of humor.
-In this audio story, the hosts deliver one murder story in every episode and recount the details of the crime very interestingly.
+Hosted by Karen Kilgarrif and Georgia Hardstark, My Favorite Murder is an excellent podcast for listeners who like to hear gripping crime stories with a touch of humor.
+In this audio story, the hosts deliver one murder story in every episode and very interestingly recount the details of the crime.

-Best Episode: Grandma Surprise is the best episode of the podcast My Favourite Murder, where hosts Karen and Georgia uncover the origin of the Stockholm Syndrome.
+Best Episode: Grandma Surprise is the best episode of the podcast My Favorite Murder, where hosts Karen and Georgia uncover the origin of Stockholm Syndrome.

 The podcast brings out stories of individuals who have done wrong or have been wronged.
 Listeners learn something new in every episode and get an insight into the portraits of people whose lives are caught up in the world of crime.

 Best Episode: The best episode of the Criminal podcast is The Procedure.
-The plot of this episode is based in the year 1967.
+The plot of this episode takes place in the year 1967.

 Dirty John is a podcast based on the life of Debra Newell furniture designer.
 Debra wishes to follow her heart and lead a happy, fulfilling life.
 Everything changes when she falls in love with a con artist and marries him.
 The plot of this podcast is beautiful and sophisticated.

 It talks about the problems of domestic violence and coercive control in households.
-The podcast is a fantastic precedent when it comes to highlighting crimes that happen behind four walls when a person is caught up within the web of lies and love.
+The podcast is a fantastic precedent for highlighting crimes that happen behind four walls when a person is caught up in the web of lies and love.

 She likes John, but his stories do not match up.
 This episode is essential as it is the advent of the gripping and complex world Debra chooses for herself.

-In the second season of Hell and Gone, Catherine embarks a journey of solving a murder mystery that dates back to 1989 of 16-year-old Janie Ward at a college party.
-In both seasons of Hell and Gone, we see Catherine coming forward and solving the most complicated crimes of the town of Arkansas.
+In the second season of Hell and Gone, Catherine embarks on a journey to solve a murder mystery that dates back to 1989 of 16-year-old Janie Ward at a college party.
+In both seasons of Hell and Gone, we see Catherine coming forward and solving the most complicated crimes in the town of Arkansas.

 Best Episode: The best episode of the podcast Hell and gone is Bonus.
 In this episode, while solving the Murder of JanieWard looks into the case of Rebekah Gould.

-The episode brings an essential link between season one and season two of the podcast and is highly interesting for all listeners.
+The episode brings an essential link between seasons one and two of the podcast and is highly interesting for all listeners.